 International ENERGY GLOBE Awards/World Award:

-The international ENERGY GLOBE Award distinguishes the best projects in the five categories earth, fire, water, air and youth.
-The 1st prize in each category is endowed with 10.000 Euro.
+The international ENERGY GLOBE Award distinguishes the best projects in the five categories earth, fire, water, air and youth and the special category Sustainable Plastics.

 The international ENERGY GLOBE Awards are presented annually in the realm of a televised ceremony.
 Such ceremonies have already taken place in Japan, Canada, and (a special honor for the environmental prize) in the Plenary Hall of the European Parliament in Brussels, in the Czech Republic, in Rwanda, etc.